Common Plumbing Myths

 Yes, plungers can be a lifesaver on those days when your toilet system isn’t working and water is backing up into the bathroom space.
 But that doesn’t mean your simple bathroom tool can resolve all clogging issues.

 There are some clogging problems, particularly related to oils and liquid clogs that can only be resolved by the professionals.
-That’s why you should call a plumber if the clog hasn’t been resolved after several hours using the plunger.
+If several hours of using the plunger doesn’t fix a clog, you’ll need our help.

 Draining Water is Indicative of a Functioning System

 Just because water is going down the drain, it doesn’t mean your system is working to optimal performance.
-If water is draining slowly, it could be that you have a blockage lower in the system that must be addressed by a professional.
+If water is draining slowly, it could be a blockage lower in the system that needs a professional’s attention.
 Review your drainage service options if you notice your home drain taking a while to remove all the water in the basin.

 Our trusted experts in Kansas City, KS are here to guide you on the leading plumbing myths.
-To learn more, call us today at (913) 722-6835.
+To learn more, call us today at [hls_phone_number]